shihad1972/ec2-vpc/README.md

                    availablity zones with the region as key.
 Check example playbook below.
 This will also create the initial presentation subnets, that will have direct access to the internet via the IGW.
-You must also be createing an IGW.
+You must also be creating an IGW.
                    Subnets will be /28, and 1 in each AZ.
   - dns_domain: set to a DNS domain name.
 This will update the DHCP options to the default DNS search domain for instances created in this VPC